 You have indicated that the position of administrative assistant is responsible for the preparation of the specifications for equipment that is to be purchased by the county engineer.
 Because the administrative assistant is not delegated express authority to purchase the equipment, R.C.
-5549.03, which empowers a county engineer, when authorized by a board of township trustees, to purchase equipment manufactured by a public institution, does not place an administrative assistant under the control of the township trustees.
-However, if the administrative assistant is delegated the authority to purchase equipment for a township pursuant to R.C.
+5549.03, which empowers a county engineer, when authorized by a board of township trustees, to purchase equipment manufactured by a public institution, does not place an administrative assistant is delegated the authority to purchase equipment for a township pursuant to R.C.
 5549.03, the administrative assistant would be under the control of the township trustees.